 Consult Afghanistan’s digital strategies and regulations

-Consult Argentina’s AI and digital strategies and regulations
+Consult the Netherlands’ digital strategies and regulations

 Tajikistan demonstrates notably high mobile connectivity, with approximately 10.8 million cellular connections, equating to 101% of its population as of early 2025—an indicator of widespread access to mobile devices and networks in the region.
 According to the 2023 Network Readiness Index, the country scores particularly well for ‘mobile broadband traffic within the country’, ranking 5th globally.
 Additionally, Tajikistan holds a high adult literacy rate, ranking 10th, which supports its broader digital engagement.